rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default ErrorMessage;
 {{< /highlight >}}

 Try to change the name of a field in your query to something not offered by GitHub's GraphQL API, and observe what's rendered in the browser.
 You should see something like this: *Error: GraphQL error: Field 'viewers' doesn't exist on type 'Query'*.
 Or, if you simulate offline functionality, you'll see: *Error: Network error: Failed to fetch*.
 That's how errors can be separated into GraphQL errors and network errors.
-You can handle errors on a component or query level but it will also help with mutations latere.
-To implement this into an application, install another Apollo package:
+You can handle errors on a component or query level, but it will also help with mutations later.
+To implement error handling on an application level, install another Apollo package:

 {{< highlight javascript >}}
 npm install apollo-link-error --save